 The artery lies against the bodies of the vertebræ and the anterior common ligament, and crosses the left lumbar veins.
-To its right is the vena cava, in close connection below but separated at the upper part by the right crus of the diaphragm, and between the upper part of the aorta and the right crus are the receptaculum chyli, with the thoracic duct, and the vena azygos major.
+To its right is the vena cava, in close connection below, but separated at the upper part by the right crus of the diaphragm, and between the upper part of the aorta and the right crus are the receptaculum chyli, with the thoracic duct, and the vena azygos major.
 To its left is the left gangliated cord of the sympathetic.
+[Its point of bifurcation corresponds with a point a little below and to the left of the umbilicus.
+Its pulsations can be generally felt quite easily, and it can be readily compressed in case of operation.]

-surgery (Fig. 101).-The abdominal aorta has been tied immediately above the bifurcation for iliac aneurism, but without success.
+Surgery (Fig. 109, p.
+254).-The abdominal aorta has been tied immediately above the bifurcation for iliac aneurism, but without success.
 It may be reached by an incision prolonged above and below the umbilicus, by which Sir Astley Cooper originally tied it, the peritoneum being necessarily opened in front, and again at the point of ligature; or by an incision at the side similar to that for ligature of the common iliac artery, but larger, by which the peritoneum is turned forward and left unopened.
 Mr. Lane has proposed to apply the ligature above instead of below the origin of the inferior mesenteric artery in order to preserve the anastomoses of that vessel.